eosnetworkfoundation/eosio-plus/subgroups/SoftwareDevelopment/objectives.md

   - Need to fund and drive this - need addition to one of the papers
   - Both a speed pipeline and a functionality pipeline
   - Can have multiple classes of CI/CD: Blue (power-up), Green (no power-up), etc
+    - Telos, Fio, Ultra, etc.
   - Run the client binaries against live networks - vs fake networks
 - Should we consider an integration enviroment hosted by this group?
   - Check with core developers.
 Is this the same thing as an CI/CD?
+  - Depends on scope of work.
+Minor work on edges would not need this.
+Large refactoring would need it.
 - Testnets
   - One testnet for EOSIO+ does that take care of other nets?
+  - Would need dedicated test net for consensus changes.
+Or changin the peer-to-peer protocol.
   - Could CI/CD solve this?
+-  Should we host Docker images and .deb file?
+   - How do we validate the artifacts are legitimate?
+Hash or signature of binary.
+   - How often do we generate?
+   - How well do we document?
+- More frequent now due to full pipeline of features and bug fixes
+  - Two feature releases per year is the current target